rafael-domingo/Spotlightify/README.md

 - The general look and feel of the application; it provides the levity and playfulness that I was going for.
 - The structure and set-up of the `ExpressJS` code to call the Spotify API.
-- The use of animations to indicate which elements can be interacted with (particularly the Play Button interface on album art and the header element on the details panel which changes on user behvaior)
+- The use of animations to indicate which elements can be interacted with (particularly the Play Button interface on album art and the header element on the details panel which changes on user behvaior).
 - The landing page which provides a dynamic way to make a first impression on a new user.

 ## Things that could be improved